connectivecpp/chops-net-ip/README.md

 # About

-The primary author of Chops is Cliff Green, cliffg at connectivecpp dot com.
-The primary co-author is Thurman Gillespy, thurmang at connectivecpp dot com, and Roxanne Agerone roxannea at connectivecpp dot com.

-Collaborators include Roxanne Agerone and Nathan Deutsch.

-Additional information including author comments is [available here](doc/about.md).
+Team member information is [available here](https://connectivecpp.github.io/), and a few random author comments are [available here](doc/about.md).